Table of Contents

 - Biotin (B complex vitamin known as vitamin H) requires magnesium and uses a sodium transporter for metabolic function.
 Metabolic pathways of biotin include gluconeogenesis, fatty acid synthesis, and amino acid catabolism.

 As you can see in this extremely limited example, minerals play pivotal roles throughout countless metabolic pathways and their interrelationships are numerous and complex.
-However, it is important to recognize that ALL nutrients – essential or nonessential – have complex and intimate relationships with each other.
+However, it is important to recognize that ALL nutrients – essential or nonessential – have complex and intimate direct/indirect interrelationships with each other.
 As such, THERE IS NO MAGIC NUTRIENT!

 Keep in mind, nutrient imbalances (vitamins, minerals, amino acids, and fatty acids) are common and ultimately contribute too subclinical or even clinical malnutrition.